da-roth/StableAndBiasFreeMonteCarloGreeks/README.md

  <img src="images/deltaClosedAndNaive.png" alt="Delta comparison" width="400" height="300">

- While the naive Monte Carlo approach shows the typical instabilities of Monte Carlo simulation for discontinuous payoff, the AAD applied to the naive approach does not suffer from instability, its results are biased.
+ The naive Monte Carlo approach shows the typical instabilities of Monte Carlo simulation for discontinuous payoff, the AAD applied to the naive approach does not suffer from instability, however its results are biased.

 ## 1. Introduction

-Let me highlight the key contributions from the literature that have shaped my investigations into stable and bias-free Greeks calculations using Monte Carlo methods.
-These articles cover foundational concepts, innovative techniques, and advancements in the stability of differentiation and sensitivity calculations for financial derivatives.
+Let me highlight the key contributions from the literature that have motivated my investigations into stable and bias-free Greeks computations using Monte Carlo methods.
+These articles cover fzundational concepts, innovative techniques, and advancements in the stability of differentiation and sensitivity calculations for financial derivatives.
 While each paper contains a broad array of content, the following key points are especially pertinent to the focus of this page:

 - ["A Monte Carlo pricing algorithm for autocallables that allows for stable differentiation."](https://www.math.uni-frankfurt.de/~harrach/publications/StableDiffs.pdf) by Alm et al..
 In this work, section 2.3 formulates a definition of when a Monte Carlo estimator allows for stable differentiation through finite differences (FD).
 Additionally, the authors provide a theorem proving stability under specific assumptions.
 - ["Monte Carlo pathwise sensitivities for barrier options"](https://www.risk.net/journal-of-computational-finance/7533966/monte-carlo-pathwise-sensitivities-for-barrier-options) by my co-authors and me, introduces a transformation of the barrier option's payoff, enabling stable finite differences.
 We developed a framework that computes pathwise sensitivities successively, effectively replacing finite differences.
 [Algorithm 1](https://www.math.uni-frankfurt.de/~harrach/publications/pathwise.pdf) on page 9 of the article's preprint clearly illustrates the connection to ['forward accumulation'](https://en.wikipedia.org/wiki/Automatic_differentiation#Forward_and_reverse_accumulation) in autmatic differentiation.